zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-number-field.md

 ## Add number field{#add-number-field}

-To use number fields in Milvus, define the relevant fields in the collection schema, setting the `datatype` to a supported type such as `BOOL` or `INT8`.
+To use number fields in Zilliz Cloud clusters, define the relevant fields in the collection schema, setting the `datatype` to a supported type such as `BOOL` or `INT8`.
 For a complete list of supported number field types, refer to [Supported number field types](./use-number-field).

 The following example shows how to define a schema that includes number fields `age` and `price`: